RealityStop/DefoldSharp/README.md

 # Alpha
-Alpha 2 has been released.
+The alpha has been released.
 The goal for this Alpha is the "minimum viable product" of being able to take a project from C# to Defold.
 As a benchmark, the War Battles tutorial was used to ensure that a wide variety of requirements were met (messages, properties, user interface, custom message passing).
 You can follow the examples link below to see how that was accomplished.

 ## Alpha limitations